-From the date of acquisition, BierbaumPro AG (owns 100% of NT Progress LLC) has contributed RUB 93,0 million of commission income and increased
+From the date of acquisition, BierbaumPro AG (owns 100% of NT Progress LLC) has contributed RUB 93,0 million of commission income and increased the Group's net profit by RUB 40,7 million.
+If the combination had taken place at the beginning of the year, the net profit for 2021 of the Group would have been RUB 28 053,8 million, the fee and commission income would have been RUB 41 900,1 million.

+The fair value of identifiable assets and liabilities of BierbaumPro AG at the date of acquisition were:

 Assets

-Cash and cash equivalents
+Cash and cash equivalents 273,4

-Due from financial institutions
+Due from financial institutions 30,0

-Property and equipment
+Property and equipment 10,4

-Intangible assets
+Intangible assets 521,4

-Right of use assets
+Right of use assets 15,8

-Deferred tax asset
+Deferred tax asset 0,3

+Other assets 50,0

-Other assets
+Other assets 30,0

+Total assets 901,3

 Total assets

-Liabilities
+Total assets Liabilities 901,3

-Lease liabilities
+Total assets Liabilities Lease liabilities 901,3 15,8

-Deferred tax liability
+Total assets Liabilities Lease liabilities Deferred tax liability 901,3 15,8 104,9

-Other liabilities

-Total liabilities

-Net identifiable assets and liabilities

 Goodwill arising from the acquisition has been recognised as follows.

-Consideration transferred
+Consideration transferred 1 059,8

-Fair value of previously held equity interest in the acquiree
+Fair value of previously held equity interest in the acquiree 529,9

-Non-controlling interest
+Non-controlling interest 30,0

-Fair value of identifiable net assets
+Fair value of identifiable net assets (599,3)

-Goodwill (Note 21)
+Goodwill (Note 21) 1 020,4

 Cash flow on acquisition

-Consideration paid by cash
+Consideration paid by cash (1 059,8)

-Cash acquired with the subsidiary
+Cash acquired with the subsidiary 273,4

-Net cash flow on acquisition (included in cash flows from invest
+Net cash flow on acquisition (included in cash flows from investing activities) (786,4)